 In 2021, Eovaldi’s been doing it with a four-seam fastball, curveball, slider, split-finger, and cutter.
 Here’s how he uses that arsenal against lefties and righties, respectively.

 The one thing that really stands out about Eovaldi of late is his control: Nasty Nate’s 4.4% walk rate ranks third among the 138 pitchers with at least 120 innings pitched since the start of last season.
 Eovaldi also boasts the fifth-highest percentage of pitches thrown in the strike zone (47.1%) and the 13th-highest percentage of first pitch strikes (65.6%) in that span.
-Eno Sarris’ Stuff+ metrics also rate Eovaldi’s command highly, with his 107.2 Location+ ranking fifth among 177 pitchers with at least 1,000 pitches thrown through August 31st of this season.
-If you only take one thing away about Eovaldi, it’s this: he pumps strikes.
+Eno Sarris’ Stuff+ metric also rates Eovaldi’s command highly, with his 107.2 Location+ ranking fifth among 177 pitchers with at least 1,000 pitches thrown through August 31st of this season.
+If you only take one thing away about Eovaldi, it should be this: he pumps strikes.

 It becomes even less attractive when you consider the damage done on the first pitch off the right-hander.
 On 0-0 swings against Eovaldi in 2021, hitters produced a .359 xwOBA (since you can’t strike out on the first pitch, this figure is somewhat inflated relative to league average offensive numbers).
-If you include the 2020 season, that number jumps to .392.
+If you include the 2020 season, that number jumps to .392 (very close to the league average .395 xwOBA in that span).
 To put that in perspective, Shohei Ohtani had a .393 wOBA this season.

 So if they’ve got the green light on 0-0, what can the Yankees expect to see from Eovaldi on the first pitch?
 Righties see four-seam fastballs from Eovaldi over fifty percent of the time on the first pitch, and they did damage in 2021 to the tune of a .385 xwOBA against it.
 The locations?

-If he’s able to bury it in the bottom part of the zone, Eovaldi will do well, but if the hammer catches too much of the plate, he’s likely to pay for it.
+If he’s able to bury it in the low-and-away part of the zone, Eovaldi will do well, but if the hammer catches too much of the plate, he’s likely to pay for it.

-If Eovaldi is spotting first-pitch fastballs to lefties up-and-away, he’ll be tough to handle, but a lot of these locations are dangerous, especially to the left-handed power bats the Yankees added at the deadline.
-Even given the prospect of whiffing on a curveball to go down 0-1, I think Anthony Rizzo, Joey Gallo, Brett Gardner, and Rougned Odor also look to do damage against first pitch fastballs on Tuesday night.
+If Eovaldi is spotting first-pitch fastballs to lefties up-and-away, he’ll be tough to handle, but a lot of the below locations are dangerous, especially to the left-handed power bats the Yankees added at the deadline.
+Even given the prospect of whiffing on a curveball to go down 0-1, I expect that Anthony Rizzo, Joey Gallo, Brett Gardner, and Rougned Odor will also look to do damage against first pitch fastballs on Tuesday night.